Skip to content

 Vecino opened on a Friday in April after a long buildout.
 The 1926 corner at 4100 Third had sat empty for fifty years before Adriana Jimenez and Lukasz Wietrzynski talked themselves into it.

-The Hamtramck Blowout returned in 2024 with New organizers and the same scrappy energy
+The Hamtramck Blowout returned in 2024 with new organizers and the same scrappy energy

 Nine years after Metro Times stopped producing it, the Hamtramck Blowout came back.